What is cardiac rehabilitation?

 You may start a cardiac rehab program while you are still in the hospital after having treatment for a heart attack or other heart problem, soon after leaving the hospital, or at any other time to help prevent future heart problems, improve the quality of your life, and make you healthier.
 Your doctor will give you an exercise prescription that gives you and your cardiac rehab team guidelines for the frequency, duration, and intensity of exercise.
 The prescription will be based on your medical condition and your fitness level.

 How fast you recover depends on your age, your health, and whether you have other health conditions that may slow your recovery.
 A younger person without other health problems may improve more quickly than an older person who is in poor health.
-Depending on your condition and how you respond to rehab, you may stay in a particular phase or move back and forth among the various phases.
+Depending on your condition and how you respond to rehab, you may stay in a certain phase or move back and forth among the various phases.
 There is no set length of time that you must stay in a specific phase.

 Cardiac rehab has four phases.
 Your doctor will determine which phase is best for you to start your program.